ePC: Fast and Deep Predictive Coding in Digital Simulation: Introduction

 In this paper, we address the fundamental limitations of PC's digital simulation---which currently represents nearly all practical PC research.
 Our work connects the seemingly disparate problems of depth scaling and computational efficiency in PC networks, uncovering a common underlying cause and providing a simple solution.

-\paragraph{Our contributions} \begin{itemize}[leftmargin=10pt] \item We identify a fundamental signal decay mechanism in traditional state-based PC (sPC), whereby signals attenuate exponentially as they propagate through the network (see \cref{fig:fig1}), explaining both slow convergence and poor performance in deeper PC networks. \item We introduce error-based PC (ePC), a novel reparameterization of PC that eliminates signal decay by directly optimizing over prediction errors rather than faithfully simulating the physical process.
-Crucially, ePC provably computes the exact same state equilibrium as sPC. \item We empirically show that ePC converges up to three orders of magnitude faster than sPC on deep networks, resolving a major computational bottleneck in PC research. \item Through comprehensive experiments across architectures of varying depths, following the setup of \citet{pinchetti2025benchmarking}, we demonstrate that ePC consistently achieves performance comparable to backpropagation, providing an effective solution to PC's depth scaling issues. \end{itemize}
+\paragraph{Our contributions} \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=1pt] \item We identify a fundamental signal decay mechanism in traditional state-based PC (sPC), whereby signals attenuate exponentially as they propagate through the network (see \cref{fig:fig1}), explaining both slow convergence and poor performance in deeper PC network simulations. \item We introduce error-based PC (ePC), a novel reparameterization of PC that eliminates signal decay by directly optimizing over prediction errors rather than faithfully simulating the physical process.
+Crucially, ePC provably computes the exact same state equilibrium as sPC. \item We empirically show that ePC converges up to three orders of magnitude faster than sPC on deep networks, resolving a major computational bottleneck in PC research. \item Through comprehensive experiments across architectures of varying depths, mirroring the setup of \citet{pinchetti2025benchmarking}, we demonstrate that ePC consistently achieves performance comparable to backprop, providing an effective solution to PC's depth scaling issues in simulation. \end{itemize}

-\paragraph{Algorithmic focus of this work} While PC originated as a neuroscience theory, our work focuses solely on its application as a machine learning algorithm.
-Strictly local interactions, though essential for biological systems, lead to slow convergence in digital simulations.
-By relaxing this constraint, ePC achieves dramatic speedups while computing the same weight gradients as sPC at equilibrium.
+\paragraph{Scope and motivation} While PC originated as a neuroscience theory, our work focuses solely on its application as a machine learning algorithm.
+Enforcing strict locality is essential for physical realizations (like the brain), but not for simulations, where it leads to slow convergence, as we will show.
+By relaxing this constraint, ePC is able to offer much faster PC simulations, finally enabling the iterative digital verification needed to commence analog chip development.